gbowne1/ProgrammerNotes/WebDevelopment/css.md

 Yep, you probably heard.
 CSS is hard.
 Here are some notes about CSS that might make this not so hard.

+CSS files have the extension `.css` and typically these files are named `style.css` or `styles.css`.

+You can also use inline CSS in a `.html` file by using the `<style>` tag.

+If you create CSS files, they need to be linked to the html by using a `<link>` tag.
+This goes inside the `<head>` near the top of the HTML file, otherwise the browser will not know where the CSS is linked to.

+The choice between inline CSS and included (external) CSS can impact performance and maintainability.
+Here are some insights:

+    Performance:
+        Inline CSS: Reduces the number of files the browser needs to download before displaying the web page, potentially leading to faster loading.
+However, inline CSS is not cached, so it may impact performance on subsequent visits.
+        External CSS: Allows the browser to cache the CSS file, leading to improved efficiency on subsequent visits.
+It also enables parallel downloading of resources, which can enhance performance

+    Maintainability:
+        Inline CSS: Adding CSS rules to every HTML element can make the HTML structure messy and affect page size and download time.
+It's not recommended for managing an entire website's styles.
+        External CSS: Provides a more organized and maintainable way to manage styles, especially for larger projects.
+It also promotes reusability and easier maintenance.

+## Global Styles

+Global styles in CSS refer to styles that are applied to the entire document or website, rather than being limited to a specific component or element.
+They can be achieved in several ways, such as by using the `:root` or `<body>` elements, the unqualified `*` selector, or by creating and importing global CSS files.
+Global styles are important for creating a consistent and efficient design system, as they allow for the separation of branding/aesthetic from layout, and the treatment of the two as separate concerns.

+Typical CSS files used to contain global styles are index.css and app.css (if your page/site is a PWA or App or Web App).

+## Special Characters

 In CSS, there are special characters:

 - ";" is used to separate individual declarations in a style rule.